Who we are

 By default, 1310nm.net does not collect any personal data about unregistered visitors.
 We only collect the data shown on the User Profile screen from registered users.
 You just have personal data on this blog if you are a registered user.

-We use your IP address, username, and email address during registration (and at subsequent random times) to validate that you are not a comment spammer.
+We use your IP address, username, and email address during and after registration to validate that you are not a comment spammer.

 When registered visitors leave comments on the site, we collect the data shown in the comments form, and also the visitor's IP address and browser user agent string to help spam detection.